|Program Description and Goals

 Each student is required to have access to a computer.
 The computer minimum requirements will be updated each academic year.
 The student should verify the requirements prior to registration.
 See http://www.shis.uth.tmc.edu/students/prospective-students/computer-requirement/ for current specifications.
 A portable computer that is easily used at clinical sites and in student work groups is recommended.

-The curriculum of the Master of Science degree in Health Informatics includes required didactic and practicum courses.
+The curriculum of the Master of Science degree in Health Informatics includes required didactic courses and a practicum.
 Didactic courses (lecture/discussion, demonstration and student laboratories) are presented to provide facts, concepts, and theories related to the techniques and procedures of health informatics.
 The courses include instruction in basic informatics, research, advanced informatics and support courses.
-Practicum courses are designed to give the students the opportunity to apply theory and techniques in the hospital, research or private laboratory setting.
+The Practicum is designed to give the students the opportunity to apply theory and techniques in the hospital, research or private laboratory setting.
 A full-time student in the Program in Health Informatics has up to four years (12 semesters) from the time of entry to complete the required course work.

-Each student will develop a curriculum with approval of an advisory committee.
-A degree plan will be filed that includes a minimum of nine semester credit hours in basic informatics, six semester credit hours in research, 15 semester credit hours in advanced courses, six semester credit hours in support courses and six semester credit hours in practicum courses.
-Changes to the degree plan must have the written approval of the advisory committee.
+Each student will develop a degree plan with written approval of their advising committee.
+A degree plan will be filed that includes a minimum of 6 semester credit hours in foundation courses, 3-9 semester credit hours in basic informatics, 3-9 semester credit hours in research, 3-9 semester credit hours in advanced courses, six semester credit hours in support courses and six semester credit hours in practicum courses.
+Changes to the degree plan must have the written approval of the advising committee.

 Support courses may include: